Session 1-1

 How We Diagnose Prediabetes

-If you have prediabetes, you are more likely to get diabetes and as a result its complications, like heart disease and stroke.
+Make you more likely to get diabetes and as a result its complications, like heart disease and stroke.

 The good news is that losing weight and being active can cut your risk of type 2 diabetes in half.